helm/charts/stable/spinnaker/README.md

 ### Automated
-If you have known set of commands that you'd like to run after the base config steps or if you'd like to override some settings before the Spinnaker deployment is applied, you can enable the `halyard.additionalConfig.enabled` flag.
+If you have known set of commands that you'd like to run after the base config steps or if you'd like to override some settings before the Spinnaker deployment is applied, you can enable the `halyard.additionalScripts.enabled` flag.
 You will need to create a config map that contains a key containing the `hal` commands you'd like to run.
-You can set the key via the config map name via `halyard.additionalConfig.configMapName` and the key via `halyard.additionalConfig.configMapKey`.
+You can set the key via the config map name via `halyard.additionalScripts.configMapName` and the key via `halyard.additionalScripts.configMapKey`.
 The `DAEMON_ENDPOINT` environment variable can be used in your custom commands to get a prepopulated URL that points to your Halyard daemon within the cluster.
 The `HAL_COMMAND` environment variable does this for you.
 For example:

 ```shell